techno-tim/techno-tim.github.io/_posts/2022-10-01-secret-encryption-sops.md

 ## Now!
 Let's encrypt

-A few ways you can do this.
-You can encrypt in place or encrypt with an editor but we’re going to do an in place encryption.
+A few ways you can do this.You can encrypt in place or encrypt with an editor but we’re going to do an in place encryption.

 ## YAML